edwardmartins/tarball/README.md

 ## Usage

-To run this program import the tarball folder in your eclipse C project
+To run this program import the tarball folder in your eclipse C project or run it directly from the terminal

 <b>Creates a tarball</b>